anirudhuuu/GenAI/class-04/README.md

-# Fine Tuning
+# Fine-Tuning

-Fine-tuning customizes a pre-trained model (like GPT or Gemini) on specific data to adapt it for a particular task or domain.
+Fine-tuning is customizing a pre-trained model (like GPT or Gemini) on specific data to adapt it for a particular task or domain.

-You can use **Full fine-tuning**, parameter-efficient fine-tuning (PEFT) like **LoRA**, or instruction tuning depending on your goals and resources.
+You can do **full fine-tuning**, parameter-efficient fine-tuning (PEFT) like **LoRA**, or instruction tuning depending on your needs and resources.

-- **Full fine-tuning** updates all model parameters, requiring significant compute and data.
+- Full fine-tuning updates all model parameters, requiring lots of compute and data.
-- **PEFT** (like LoRA) introduces small trainable parameters (e.g., low-rank matrices) while keeping most of the model frozen, making it faster and cheaper for large models.
+- PEFT (like LoRA) updates only small added layers or parameters, making fine-tuning faster, cheaper, and more efficient for large models.

 ![Diagram of Fine-tuning](./images/01-diagram.png)

-Transformer models are primarily trained for tasks like next-token prediction, but fine-tuning allows adapting them for tasks such as classification, summarization, or domain-specific applications.
+By default, transformer models are built for next-word prediction, but we can use them for other tasks like classification, summarization, etc., by fine-tuning them on specific datasets.

-OpenAI and Google handle the heavy lifting of pre-training on massive datasets.
-Fine-tuning lets you adapt these models to your niche datasets for better performance.
+We can consider that OpenAI and Google have already done the heavy lifting of training the model on large datasets, and now we can fine-tune it on our specific dataset to get the best results.

-You can fine-tune models for:

-- **Domain adaptation** (e.g., medical, legal data)
-- **Task-specific objectives** using labeled datasets (e.g., sentiment analysis, text generation).
+We can also train these fine-tuned models on a specific domain or task, like medical data, legal data, etc., to make them act like agents in those domains.

+Additionally, we can train them for task-specific purposes based on labeled datasets.
+For example, we can train a model to classify text into different categories or to generate text based on a specific prompt.

 ![Diagram of Domain & Task Specific Training](./images/02-diagram.png)